cstewart-pivotal/apbg-pcf-enablement/enablement/overview.md

 [Available Workshops and Agendas](workshops/overview.md)

 ### Pivotal Instructor-led Trainings
 Pivotal offers a number of instructor-led courses covering Spring, PCF and BOSH.
-In addition, there is the Platform Acceleration Lab (PAL) that is an intensive 1 or 3 week program teaching the methodologies and best-practices for cloud-native software development and application transformation practices.
 In-person and Live Online (remote) options are available.

+In addition, the Platform Acceleration Lab (PAL) is an immersive, best practices set of courses that enables developers and architects to develop new applications, move applications (replatforming), and modernize existing applications on Pivotal Cloud Foundry.

 [Instructor-Led Offerings](instructor_led/overview.md)